Cereus hildmannianus K. Schum.

 Andes Organ Pipe, Column Cactus, Hedge Cactus, Hildmann's Cereus, Peruvian Apple, Peruvian Apple Cactus, Queen of the Night, Spiny Tree Cactus

 This species is very similar in appearance and often confused with Cereus repandus.
-It is frequently mislabeled as Cereus peruvianus listed as a synonym of C. repandus.
+As a result, it is frequently mislabeled as Cereus peruvianus, a synonym of C. repandus.

 How to Grow and Care for Cereus hildmannianus

 Light: Cereus cacti like full sun.
 They can handle partial shade but thrives during the summer in direct sunlight.
 Sunny south, east, or west window is a good spot to grow a Cereus indoors.

 Soil: These cacti do not like to have "wet feet" and need to be grown in well-draining soil.
 Use commercial soil mixes for cacti and succulents, or make your own potting mix.